terrorizer1980/lxd-pkg-ubuntu/doc/api-extensions.md

 This introduces a new tunnel.NAME.interface option for networks.

 This key control what host network interface is used for a VXLAN tunnel.

+## storage\_btrfs\_mount\_options
+This introduces the btrfs.mount\_options property for btrfs storage pools.

+This key controls what mount options will be used for the btrfs storage pool.

+## entity\_description
+This adds descriptions to entities like containers, snapshots, networks, storage pools and volumes.

+## image\_force\_refresh
+This allows forcing a refresh for an existing image.

+## storage\_lvm\_lv\_resizing
+This introduces the ability to resize logical volumes by setting the "size" property in the containers root disk device.